 Serangoon and Kovan, being more mature estates, are filled with old-time hawkers, as well as new cafes and hidden gems which I find myself frequenting more often to curb my hunger pangs.
 Although Chomp Chomp may be the most popular, there are definitely some hidden gems that you may not know about.

 At the start of my list is this extraordinary Truffle Wanton Noodle (S$6) from Bee Kee Wanton Noodle.
-With each bite, my mind was screaming “Whutttt sorcery is this?!”
-The bowl of wanton noodles surpassed my expectations in every possible way.
+This bowl of wanton noodles surpassed my expectations in every possible way.